eduidl/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I preprocessd the image data by 3 steps as follows.

 - Grayscale
   - Traffic signs can be distinguished from each other in grayscale from human eyes.
-Conversion into grayscale may enhance the robustness to lighting environments or lead to avoid over-fitting.
+Conversion into grayscale may enhance the robustness to lighting environments or lead to avoid over fitting.

 ```py
 def grayscale(img):